Skip to main content

 When enabled (default), Markdown formatting is converted to Google Docs rich text:

-becomes formatted heading - Lists:
+• Headers: # Header becomes formatted heading

-becomes bulleted lists - Links:
+• Lists: - Item becomes bulleted lists

-becomes clickable links
+• Links: [text](url) becomes clickable links

 Perfect for AI-generated content: AI nodes like Ask AI and AI Analyze Data often return Markdown-formatted text that’s ready to use directly in Google Docs.
+When disabled, text appears exactly as written without formatting conversion.

 Page Break Options